The 4 Horsemen of Business Growth

 The 2nd thing you must do to increase income, impact, and lifestyle is to get better.
 Think of this as constant, never ending improvement.
 The market is changing.
 You better change right along with it.

-Right now, I am learning how to speed read and taking typing lessons (fun!).
+Recently, I took a speed reading class and started taking typing lessons (fun!).

 I currently read an average of 2 books a week at roughly 400 words per minute.
 When I get to 800 words per minute, I’ll be able to either read 4 books a week or read 2 books in half of the time.